 Embracing Herefordshire’s festival culture, Ledbury hosts an acclaimed annual Poetry Festival, attracting famous names, poets in residence and rising stars as it comes alive with verse for ten days each July.
-Rich in heritage there are several historic points of interest within the town; St Katherine’s and The Masters House circa 1231, is a rare surviving example of a hospital complex, recently renovated and now the home of Ledbury’s new Library.
+Rich in heritage there are several historic points of interest within the town; St Katherine’s Masters House circa 1482, is a rare surviving example of a hospital complex, recently renovated and now the home of Ledbury’s new Library.
 Tucked away in picturesque cobbled and much photographed Church Lane, the medieval buildings include the atmospheric Heritage Museum, a mysterious Painted Room; its walls painted with frescoes by an unknown 16thC artisan and Butcher Row House Folk Museum; The museum houses reproduction helmets and breastplates as worn in the Battle of Ledbury (1645), Victorian costumes and various Victorian folk curiosities.
 A short drive beyond the town stands Eastnor Castle, a 19thC mock or revival castle with many events happening.
 The area’s artisan cider and juice producers include famous Weston’s Cider at Much Marcle, and Pixley Berries; makers of incredible juicy cordials.
 Whether you’re walking the nearby Malvern Hills, day-tripping for a relaxed potter around the town, or coming to enjoy the areas many events and places of interest, Ledbury’s charm and beauty will have you coming back time and time again.